The Knesset is on Church Land?!

 My client informed me that he wanted to purchase an apartment in Talbieh between Jabotinsky Street (home of the Inbal Hotel) and King David Street.
-I mentioned to him that most apartments in this area are on land owned by the Greek Orthodox Church of Jerusalem (the “Church”).
+I mentioned to him that many apartments in this area are on land previously owned by the Greek Orthodox Church of Jerusalem (the “Church”).
 I then explained that over 130,000 dunam (32,500 acres) of land in central Jerusalem neighborhoods - primarily in Rechavia and Talbieh - was owned by the Church.
 Thousands of apartments are built on church land, as are many famous Jerusalem buildings, such as the Knesset, the Great Synagogue, and the Israel Museum.

-Second, this article focused on the vast majority of church owned land that is leased directly to the State of Israel.
-In the rare situations where the church leases the land directly to the apartment owners, the individual owners have less protection against the whims of the church and many attorneys would discourage these purchases.
+Note: This article focused on the vast majority of church-owned land that is leased directly to the State of Israel.
+In the rare situations where the church leases the land directly to the apartment owners, the individual owners have less protection against the whims of the landowner, and many attorneys would strongly discourage these purchases.

 Gedaliah Borvick is the founder of My Israel Home, a real estate agency focused on helping people from abroad buy and sell homes in Israel.
 To sign up for his monthly market updates, contact him at firstname.lastname@example.org.